yoctoproject/poky/documentation/ref-manual/ref-system-requirements.rst

 Supported Linux Distributions
 =============================

-Currently, the Yocto Project is supported on the following
+Currently, the &DISTRO; release ("&DISTRO_NAME;") of the Yocto Project is supported on the following distributions:

-distributions:
+-  Ubuntu 20.04 (LTS)

+-  Ubuntu 22.04 (LTS)

+-  Fedora 37

+-  Debian GNU/Linux 11.x (Bullseye)

+-  AlmaLinux 8.8

+The following distribution versions are still tested (being listed in :term:`SANITY_TESTED_DISTROS`), even though the organizations publishing them no longer make updates publicly available:

+-  Ubuntu 18.04 (LTS)

+-  OpenSUSE Leap 15.3

+Finally, here are the distribution versions which were previously tested on former revisions of "&DISTRO_NAME;", but no longer are:

 -  Ubuntu 16.04 (LTS)

--  Ubuntu 18.04 (LTS)

 -  Ubuntu 19.04

--  Ubuntu 20.04

--  Ubuntu 22.04

 -  Fedora 28